 “Fragments of Grey Matter”, set in Singapore,examines the notion of beauty in a not-so-aesthetic environment with a self-transformed perspective, “9_9”, set in Italy, examines the multi-layered questions of identity and reality through meeting with other artists and expressing "our" collaboration in our double self-portraits.
 I learnt that exploring sense of belonging in a foreign country is perhaps best done via creating communities.

-Through hand-weaving and sculpting of my photographic images taken around the world, Project “A-MARE” ("amare" means "to love", "al mare" means "to the sea") seeks to integrate what maybe our life source and of our un_consciousness—just like the fluid nature of our oceans.
+Through hand-weaving and sculpting of my photographic images taken around the world, Project “A-MARE” ("amare" means "to love", "al mare" means "to the sea") seeks to integrate what maybe our life source and our un_consciousness—just like the fluid nature of our oceans that rises above boundaries.
 It is a meditative journey towards our roots, perhaps, towards our shared humanity--the good, the bad and the ugly.